Pro/dkim-exchange/README.md

 ## Installing the Transport Agent

 1. Download the .zip and extract it e.g. on the Desktop: [Exchange DkimSigner Master.zip](https://github.com/Pro/dkim-exchange/archive/master.zip)
+2. Install [.NET Framework 4](http://www.microsoft.com/downloads/details.aspx?FamilyID=0a391abd-25c1-4fc0-919f-b21f31ab88b7&displaylang=en) (on Windows Server 2012 already installed):
-2. Open "Exchange Management Shell" from the Startmenu
+3. Open "Exchange Management Shell" from the Startmenu
-3. Execute the following command to allow execution of local scripts (will be reset at last step): `Set-ExecutionPolicy Unrestricted`
+4. Execute the following command to allow execution of local scripts (will be reset at last step): `Set-ExecutionPolicy Unrestricted`
-4. Cd into the folder where the zip has been extracted.
+5. Cd into the folder where the zip has been extracted.
-5. Execute the install script `.\install.ps1`
+6. Execute the install script `.\install.ps1`
-6. Follow the instructions.
+7. Follow the instructions.
 For the configuration see next section.
-7. Reset the execution policy: `Set-ExecutionPolicy Restricted`
+8. Reset the execution policy: `Set-ExecutionPolicy Restricted`
-8. Check EventLog for errors or warnings.
+9. Check EventLog for errors or warnings.
  Hint: you can create a user defined view in EventLog and then select "Per Source" and as the value "Exchange DkimSigner"

 Make sure that the priority of the DkimSigner Agent is quite low so that no other agent messes around with the headers.
 Best set it to lowest priority.